mkis78/Container/README.md

 * * *

-**Container** Container allows to manage an application as an array of features (as a kind of Dependency injector).
+**Container** allows to manage an application as an array of features (as a kind of Dependency injector).

 * * *